A career like no other

 You must:

-• Be 100% honest with all your answers, failure to declare something important may impact your security clearance application.
+Be 100% honest with all your answers, failure to declare something important may impact your clearance.

 Having successfully registered and been approved, you’ll be invited to sit nine online tests.
-These are designed to test cognitive and decision making skills that are important to Controllers.
+These are designed to assess skills such as spatial awareness, logical thinking and reaction speed.

 If you pass the stage 1 assessments, you’ll be invited to an online Situational Judgement Test and Personality Questionnaire.